How to Minimize Light Bleed at the Edge of Curtains

 Combining Curtains with Blinds or Shades

-Layering blackout curtains over blackout blinds or cellular shades offers the highest level of light control.
+Layering blackout curtains over blackout blinds or cellular shades offers the highest level of light control—an essential strategy for home theater window treatments where total darkness is critical for the best viewing experience.

 DIY Solutions to Fix Light Bleed Around Curtains